 Back to school?
 Even as a little girl, I could hardly wait for morning.

-I make a point to celebrate the first day of school as I truly believe that it sets a tone of excitement for the coming grade level.
+I make a point to celebrate the first day of school as I truly believe it sets a tone of excitement for the coming grade level.
 It’s part of how I think my children will view learning.
-If we get excited over the small stuff, we are creating memories that bring about the fond feelings that I’m after.
+If we get excited over the small stuff, we create memories that bring about the fond feelings I’m after.
 One of the ways that we do this is by creating new notebooks for the school year.

-A few years ago, as I was hunting around for pages for our back to school notebook, I had trouble finding anything I really liked!
+A few years ago, as I was hunting around for pages for our back-to-school notebook, I had trouble finding anything I really liked!
 I wanted something that was both fun and meaningful.
-I wanted a record of things that included their favorite book of the Bible, favorite verse, etc. So… I created something to make our back to school EASY (Can I get an amen?!) and memorable.
+I wanted a record of things that included their favorite book of the Bible, favorite verse, etc. So . . .
+I created something to make our back-to-school time EASY (Can I get an amen?!) and memorable.

 Back to School Activities Printables

 All About Me